 The age of specialization

 One of the major developments in cloud services that is spurring adoption by banks and financial services is increased specialization.
 In the nascent days of cloud services, offerings were generally one-size-fits all, wrote Seeking Alpha contributor Alok Misra.
 Providers generally eschewed industry-specific concerns in favor of mass appeal.
 Now, providers recognize the opportunity for cloud services that cater to specific sectors.
-This direct approach builds trust and adoption potential.
+This direct approach with secure fax services builds trust and adoption potential.

 “As highly specialized solutions speak to key industry pain points, expect small and large financial firms to rally behind them,” Misra wrote.